Non-Linear Precoding via Dirty Paper Coding for Near-Field Downlink MISO Communications: Numerical Results

 \section{Numerical Results}

-For simplicity, the wavelength is normalised to unity, and the uniform planar array (UPA) at the base station (BS) is centred at the origin on the $xy$-plane with half-wavelength element spacing.
-User positions are defined by two parameters: the distance $D$ of the first user (or midpoint between users) from the BS, and the inter-user spacing $s$, representing their separation—either along the line of sight (co-linear case) or within the same plane (coplanar case).
-Fig.~\ref{fig:genericMIMO} illustrates these configurations, where $U_3$ and $U_4$ are co-linear, and $U_5$ and $U_6$ are coplanar.
-The co-linear case is challenging since one user may shadow the other from the array’s perspective, leading to highly correlated channels and degraded performance for linear precoders such as ZF.
-In contrast, the coplanar case provides better angular separation and spatial diversity, enabling more effective beamforming.
+The wavelength is normalised, and a uniform planar array (UPA) with half-wavelength spacing is centered at the origin on the $xy$-plane.
+User locations are defined by the distance $d$ from the base station (BS) and the inter-user spacing $\Delta$, either along the line of sight (colinear case) or within the same plane (coplanar case), as shown in Fig.~\ref{fig:genericMIMO}.
+The colinear setup is more challenging due to user shadowing and high channel correlation, whereas coplanar users offer better angular separation and spatial diversity for effective beamforming.

-Fig.~\ref{fig:Co-linear:Rate Region} and~\ref{fig:Coplaner: Rate Region} depict the rate regions achieved by DPC and ZF for both configurations.
-It is observed that DPC consistently outperforms ZF in both cases, as it effectively pre-cancels inter-user interference through non-linear precoding.
-Furthermore, the ZF performance shows a significant improvement in the coplanar case due to enhanced channel orthogonality between users.
-Another important observation is that the rates obtained under DPC are asymmetric, especially in the co-linear configuration.
-This asymmetry arises because DPC, although optimal, prioritises interference cancellation in a successive manner, effectively assigning higher power and rate to the first (stronger) user, while the second user experiences rate degradation.
+Fig.~\ref{fig:Co-linear:Rate Region} and Fig.~\ref{fig:Coplaner: Rate Region} show the rate regions for both cases.
+DPC consistently outperforms ZF by pre-cancelling interference, while ZF benefits more in the coplanar case due to improved channel orthogonality.
+Notably, DPC yields asymmetric rates in the co-linear case, since successive precoding favours the user encoded first.

-Quantitatively, for the co-linear case, the DPC scheme achieves maximum rates of $R_1 = 5.717$ and $R_2 = 2.578$, compared to ZF which attains $R_1 = 2.586$ and $R_2 = 2.578$.
-The total rate region area achieved by DPC is $12.5125$, while ZF achieves only $5.0617$, representing a $147.2\%$ improvement in the achievable region.
-In the coplanar case, DPC achieves maximum rates of $R_1 = 5.717$ and $R_2 = 4.742$, whereas ZF provides symmetric rates of $R_1 = R_2 = 4.742$.
-Here, the DPC region area is $24.2146$ compared to $19.7232$ for ZF, giving an advantage of $22.77\%$.
-These numerical results clearly demonstrate that DPC not only provides higher achievable rates but also a larger rate region, with the relative performance gain being more pronounced in the co-linear setup where user channels are highly correlated.